DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/README.md

 Power Platform is loc code environment that is probably new to most of us.
 Therefore read the followin chapters beforehand.
 Otherwise you won't be able to do much coding:

 1. Get familiar with Platform & Application Scenario [here](/01_PrimerPPAppScenario.md)<br>
-2. Import the database solution [here](/02_ImportDataverseDatamodel.md)<br>

 ## Session implementation tasks

-The following implementation tasks will expect you:
+The following tasks will expect you:

+2. Import the already implemented artefacts [here](/02_ImportImplementedArtefacts.md)<br>

 3. Implement Wizard Step Create/ Update (Part1) [here](/03_ImplementWizardStep1Part1.md)